AkshataAhire/AkshataWebsite/README.md

+# AkshataWebsite
-# AkshataWebsite - This is a personal project to code my Website and CV in Python.
+\nThis is a personal project to code my Website and CV in Python.
-Website is created using the streamlit package.
+\nWebsite is created using the streamlit package.
-CV is coded in Python
+\nCV is coded in Python